Mercedes S-Class Coupe review

 The upgraded system can now see bends too, and it loads the suspension so as to actually lean the car into the corner, just like a motorcycle does.
 The idea is not to increase cornering speeds but to enhance comfort, so rather than rolling to the outside of your seat in a bend, you are pushed down into it, like on a roller coaster.

-The Curve Tilt Function comes as standard on the AMG models, but is an option on the S500.
-You activate it by pushing the air suspension button twice.
+The Curve Tilt Function comes as standard on the AMG models, but is an option on the S560.
+You activate it by pushing the air-suspension button twice.
 The sensation is a bit odd at first, but after a while you start to appreciate it.
 And combined with the Magic Body Control, it gives the sensation you are flying centimetres above the road.

 Really, though, this technology is merely the icing on the cake, because even with the standard-fit air suspension the ride is so good you feel as though you are floating, funnily enough, on a cushion of air.

-The S500's smooth nine-speed auto gearbox suits the nature of the car more so than the seven-speed unit in the AMG models, because while the S-Class Coupe steers and handles very well for something weighing two tonnes, there is something about the Mercedes' tranquil nature that doesn't egg you on to drive it fast like an Aston Martin DB9 or Bentley Continental GT does.
+The S560's smooth yet quick-changing nine-speed auto gearbox suits the nature of the car more so than the seven-speed unit in the S 65, because while the S-Class Coupe steers and handles very well for something weighing two tonnes, there is something about the Mercedes' tranquil nature that doesn't egg you on to drive it fast like an Aston Martin DB11 or Bentley Continental GT does.

 Of course, all these figures are achieved on the theoretical ‘combined’ test cycle that averages out driving styles, so if the performance tempts you into mashing the pedal to the carpet occasionally, you’re going to see that fuel economy drop.